-With the team aligned on the key problems to solve and metrics to test users on, we then worked on multiple solutions.
-At the end of this exercise, we had multiple unique approaches of solving the problem from different sprint members.
+With the team aligned on the critical problems to solve and metrics to test users on, we then worked on multiple solutions.
+At the end of this exercise, we had numerous unique approaches to solving the problem from different sprint members.

 Each stakeholder brought a different perspective based on their background.
 By selecting the best of the group's ideas, we created a storyboard of new product workflow.

-In a day’s time we used rapid prototyping to create a digital prototype that can be used to test the concept and elicit feedback from real users.
+In a day, we used rapid prototyping to create a digital prototype that can be used to test the concept and elicit feedback from real users.